 George might have been a wealthy

-man but through bad investments and
+man but through bad investments and his unceasing

-with his own name, and became ‘Cheero’ for a while.
+name, and became ‘Cheero’ for a while.

 During World War II, Studdy moved out of London to Portsmouth to work as a draughtsman at the Royal Naval Dockyards, while his wife and daughter spent the war in the Lake District.
 Their London house was badly damaged during the bombing, but they returned there when it was rebuilt after the war.